Characterisation of materials for Physicists

 Master's level

-75 ECTS credits in Physics, including Matter 7.5 ECTS credits (or Introductory Modern Physics, 7.5 ECTS credits) and Solid State Physics 7.5 ECTS credits, and 15 ECTS credits in Materials Science, including Materials Engineering for Engineering Science 7.5 ECTS credits, plus upper secondary level Swedish 3/B, or upper secondary level Swedish as a second language 3/B, and upper secondary level English 6/A, or equivalent
+75 ECTS credits in Physics, including Wave Physics and Optics, 7.5 ECTS credits, Introductory Modern Physics, 7.5 ECTS credits, Electromagnetic Field Theory, 7.5 ECTS credits, and Solid State Physics, 7.5 ECTS credits, plus 15 ECTS credits in Materials Science, including Materials Engineering for Engineering Science, 7.5 ECTS credits, plus 30 ECTS credits in Mathematics, including Complex Analysis and Transforms, 7.5 ECTS credits, and upper secondary level English 6, or equivalent

 Selection: